happyleibniz2/Everything-converter/README.md

 ## Support the Project

 If Everything Converter saves you time and makes your life easier, consider supporting its ongoing development.
-Every contribution helps keep the project alive and improving!
+Your support helps us keep the core free and fund future premium features.

 | Platform | Link |
 |----------|------|